-Since inception, excluding the net aggregate payments received from Boston Scientific of \$43 million through the divestiture of our medical device business in 2007 (which we received in installments of \$13 million in 2007 and \$15 million in each of 2008 and 2009), we have incurred significant losses and negative cash flows from operations.
-We have financed our operations primarily through the net proceeds we received in this divesture, subsequent sales of equity, credit facilities and amounts received under our product licensing agreement with Yakult and our technology development agreement with Hisun.
+Since inception we have incurred significant losses and negative cash flows from operations.
+We have financed our operations primarily through the net proceeds from the sales of equity, credit facilities and amounts received under our product licensing agreement with Yakult and our technology development agreement with Hisun.
 The process of developing and commercializing ThermoDox®, GEN-1 and other product candidates and technologies requires significant research and development work and clinical trial studies, as well as significant manufacturing and process development efforts.
 We expect these activities, together with our general and administrative expenses to result in significant operating losses for the foreseeable future.
-Our expenses have significantly and regularly exceeded our revenue, and we had an accumulated deficit of \$208 million at June 30, 2015.
+Our expenses have significantly and regularly exceeded our revenue, and we had an accumulated deficit of \$224 million at March 31, 2016.

-At June 30, 2015, we had total current assets of \$31.5 million (including cash, cash equivalents and short term investments and related interest receivable on short term investments of \$30.8 million) and current liabilities of \$9.8 million, resulting in net working capital of \$21.7 million.
-At December 31, 2014, we had total current assets of \$37.5 million (including cash, cash equivalents and short term investments and related interest receivable on short term investments of \$37.1 million) and current liabilities of \$10.1 million, resulting in net working capital of \$27.4 million.
+At March 31, 2016, we had total current assets of \$14.7 million (including cash and cash equivalents of \$14.3 million) and current liabilities of \$9.6 million, resulting in net working capital of \$5.1 million.
+At December 31, 2015 we had total current assets of \$20.3 million (including cash, cash equivalents and short term investments and related interest receivable on short term investments of \$20.1 million) and current liabilities of \$9.3 million, resulting in net working capital of \$11.0 million.

-Net cash used in operating activities for the first six months of 2015 was \$11.6 million.
-The net loss for the first six months of 2015 included \$1.3 million in non-cash stock-based compensation expense.
-The \$11.6 million net cash used in operating activities was funded from cash and short term investments.
-At June 30, 2015, we had cash, cash equivalents and short term investments and related interest receivable on short term investments of \$30.8 million.
+Net cash used in operating activities for the three month period of 2016 was \$4.7 million.
+Our 2016 net loss for the three month period ended March 31, 2016 included \$0.6 million in non-cash stock-based compensation expense and \$0.3 million in a non-cash charge based on the change in the earn-out milestone liability.

+The \$4.7 million net cash used in operating activities was mostly funded from cash and short term investments.
+At March 31, 2016, we had cash and cash equivalents of \$14.3 million.

-Net cash provided by financing activities was \$5.5 million during the first six months of 2015 which resulted from net proceeds of \$7.2 million from the sale of our common stock in the second quarter of 2015 partially offset by payments on principal payments of \$1.8 million on the Hercules Credit Agreement.
+Net cash used in financing activities was \$1.0 million during the three month period ended March 31, 2016 which was \$1.0 million in debt service payments under the Hercules Credit Agreement.

-On February 1, 2013, the Company entered into a Controlled Equity Offering SM Sales Agreement (the ATM Agreement) with Cantor Fitzgerald & Co., as sales agent (Cantor), pursuant to which we may offer and sell, from time to time, through Cantor, shares of our common stock having an aggregate offering price of up to \$25.0 million (the ATM Shares) pursuant to our previously filed and effective registration statement on Form S-3.
+In February 2013, we entered into a Controlled Equity Offering SM Sales Agreement (ATM) with Cantor Fitzgerald & Co., as sales agent (Cantor), pursuant to which we may offer and sell, from time to time, through Cantor, shares of our common stock having an aggregate offering price of up to \$25.0 million (the ATM Shares) pursuant to our previously filed and effective Registration Statement on Form S-3.
 Under the ATM Agreement, Cantor may sell ATM Shares by any method deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including sales made directly on The NASDAQ Capital Market, on any other existing trading market for the our common stock or to or through a market maker.
 We will pay Cantor a commission of three percent of the aggregate gross proceeds from each sale of ATM Shares.
-We have sold and issued an aggregate of 1,195,927 shares under the ATM Agreement so far, receiving approximately \$6.8 million in net proceeds.
-In connection with the May 2015 Offering, we have agreed to not sell any additional shares under the ATM Agreement until September 1, 2015.
+We have sold and issued an aggregate of 1,479,535 shares under the ATM Agreement so far, receiving approximately \$7.4 million in net proceeds.